If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity.

 Why do people say “it’s all Greek to me”?
-The idea behind this idiom is that foreign languages are hard to understand.
+The idea with this idiom is that foreign languages are hard to understand.
 Indeed, imagine someone trying to give you instructions in an unfamiliar language.
 You wouldn’t be able to understand a word they are saying!
 Yes, it’d be unintelligible.
-So this phrase is using this concept as an analogy for when other things confuse us.
-It’s as if the thing we are trying to grasp is in another language.
+So this phrase is using this concept as an analogy: When we’re confused by somethings, it’s as if the thing we are trying to grasp is in another language.
 In this case, it’s the Greek language.

-Whatever the case, this saying goes back to at least the early 17th century.
+Anyways, this common saying dates back to at least the early 17th century.
 It’s used by two different playwrights from this time period: Thomas Dekkar and William Shakespeare.
 In Dekkar’s play Patient Grissel from 1603, it reads:

 “FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one character of the tongue.

 Not long after this, Shakespeare used the expression in Julius Casear, 1616: